 The forward-looking statements are based on our beliefs, assumptions and expectations of our future performance, taking into account all information currently available to us.
 Forward-looking statements are not predictions of future events.
 These beliefs, assumptions and expectations can change as a result of many possible events or factors, not all of which are known to us.
-Some of these factors are described in Item 1A.
+See Item 1A.
 "Risk Factors" and Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" of this annual report on Form 10-K. These and other risks, uncertainties and factors, including those described in the annual, quarterly, and current reports that we file with the SEC, could cause our actual results to differ materially from those included in any forward-looking statements we make.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" of this annual report on Form 10-K. These and other risks, uncertainties and factors, including those described in the annual, quarterly and current reports that we file with the SEC, could cause our actual results to differ materially from those included in any forward-looking statements we make.
 All forward-looking statements speak only as of the date they are made.
 New risks and uncertainties arise over time and it is not possible to predict those events or how they may affect us.
 Except as required by law, we are not obligated to, and do not intend to, update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
-See Item 1A.
-"Risk Factors" of this annual report on Form 10-K.